Anomalocaris98/PRIMA/README.md

 ## Contact

 This is version 1 of the pipeline, so erros and bugs are expected.
-If you want to use this simple tool kindly cite the GitHub repository.
+If you want to use this simple tool, kindly cite the GitHub repository.
 Any other enquire is warmly welcome at andrea.lenti02@gmail.com

 ---